 We went over this last year at the beginning of February, but I thought I’d bring it up a little earlier this year, for reasons that will become obvious.

 I’d like to once again review our standard nationwide protocols when it comes to saying, “Happy New Year.”

-As a general rule, you’re pretty safe just shotgunning “Happy New Year” out into the world until the 10th of January or so.
+As a general rule, you’re pretty safe just shotgunning “Happy New Year” out into the world until around today, the 10th of January.
 With friends and family, you’ve got a much more relaxed timeline, depending on the first time you see or talk to them after New Year’s Eve.
 A close family member or a really good friend can comfortably receive a HNY well into January.

-It can be a major business faux pas to wish the same colleague a HNY more than once in the office.
-Similarly, wishing a client or vendor a HNY for a second time over the phone can lead to awkwardness.
+It can be a major business faux pas to wish the same colleague a HNY more than once in the office or on a Zoom call.
+Similarly, wishing a client or vendor a HNY for a second time on a call can lead to awkwardness.
 You’ll either want to keep a list of all the people you’ve wished a HNY to, or have an earlier cut-off date.